dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

     api/dataElements.json?filter=identifiable:token:2nd

-It is also possible to specifiy multiple filtering values.
+It is also possible to specify multiple filtering values.

-Example: Get all data elements where *fbfJHSPpUQD* or *2nd* or *3rd* is found in any of the **identifiable** properties.
+Example: Get all data elements where *ANC visit* is found in any of the **identifiable** properties.
+The system returns all data elements where both tokens (ANC and visit) are found anywhere in identifiable properties.

-    api/dataElements.json?filter=identifiable:token:fbfJHSPpUQD 2nd 3rd
+    api/dataElements.json?filter=identifiable:token:ANC visit

-It is also possible to combine identifiable filter with property based filter and expect the *rootJunction* to be
+It is also possible to combine identifiable filter with property based filter and expect the *rootJunction* to be applied.
-    applied.

-    api/dataElements.json?filter=identifiable:token:fbfJHSPpUQD 2nd 3rd&filter=displayName:ilike:tt1

-    api/dataElements.json?filter=identifiable:token:fbfJHSPpUQD 2nd 3rd&filter=displayName:ilike:tt1&rootJunction=OR
+    api/dataElements.json?filter=identifiable:token:ANC visit&filter=displayName:ilike:tt1

+    api/dataElements.json?filter=identifiable:token:ANC visit&filter=displayName:ilike:tt1&rootJunction=OR

 ## Metadata field filter